 CONNECTING THE TRANSFORMING POWER OF THE GOSPEL TO THE LIVES OF PEOPLE TOUCHED BY DISABILITY

 Special Connections is based from Briarwood Presbyterian Church (PCA) in Birmingham, Alabama.
 For more information on the Presbyterian Church in America denomination and its Special Needs Ministries, click here.
-People involved in this ministry are from many different churches, denominations, religions or have no religious affiliation.
 All opportunities are open to everyone in the community.

 - 8:00 am……..First Worship Service

 - 10:55 am……Second Worship Service